Hmurdid/SteamTime/README.md

 # SteamTime

 ## About project:
-This project is quite small and weak, but I wanted to start somewhere.
-This is my first public project.
+This is a small project to get started with public coding.
 The program shows how much time a specific user spent in certain games by making requests to official Steam servers through your personal API.

 ---